CiaranMacCarthaigh/RhenusCodingChallenge/README.md

     dotnet run

 The backend will start and run on http://localhost:8080.
+OpenAPI documentation can be seen at http://localhost:8080/swagger/index.html.